jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 vibrant plum	6	dotted black
 ```

 `Dark olive` and `vibrant plum` are the leaf nodes.
-The last four lines are written as an output and the input for the next iteration becomes:
+The last four lines are written as an output, and the input for the next iteration becomes:

 ```
 shiny gold	1	dark olive